akitak1290/bdcard/bdaygen/README.md

 ### Create new cards
 Ideally only authenticated users can create new cards so they can edit and remove them.
-Also, it helps later on when we need to enforce quota per user. (e.g. 100 cards total?).
+Also, it helps later on when we need to enforce quota per user. (e.g. 5 cards total).
-A unique url will be attached to each card.
+A unique url will be attached with each card.
 <br />
 <br />
 Firebase's cloud storage provides a simple way to store